plicease/plicease/README.md

 I am a Perl programmer.
 In my spare time I work on these Perl related projects:

- * [Platypus](https://metacpan.org/pod/FFI::Platypus), a foreign function interface for Perl that allows developers to call compiled code in compiled languages like C, Rust or Go.
+ * [Platypus](https://metacpan.org/pod/FFI::Platypus), a foreign function interface for Perl that allows developers to call functions in compiled languages like C, Rust or Go.
    All without having to write any XS.
  * [Alien](https://metacpan.org/pod/Alien), and [Alien-Build](https://metacpan.org/pod/distribution/Alien-Build/lib/Alien/Build/Manual/Alien.pod), a toolkit for creating and using non-Perl depndencies for [CPAN](https://metacpan.org)
  * [Perl Wasm](https://metacpan.org/pod/Wasm), for extending the Perl programming language with WebAssembly.